reticent-roklimber/atlas/README.md

  I also tag each dataset based on the type of data it is (continuous, quantitative, ratio etc.).
 For example, is the value for each country in a dataset a percentage or is it an actual number?
 This classification allows the graphs and charts to behave appropriately.
 This is not perfect because I'm not a statistician, but I've done a first pass to classify the various data types for thousands of datasets.
 If you are a statistician: I'd love some help auditing, correcting, and refining.

+ Finally, a note on polygons.
+In order to colour regions in the main map, we need to be able to trace a line (polygon) around them.
+I've used geojson data from [Natural Earth](https://www.naturalearthdata.com/).
+Lots of testing and experimentation was used here, but essentially this allows us to have low and high resolution lines around regions.
+This is also the basis for how the 3d charts are built and coloured (Jigsaw, Globe).

 All raw datasets for the app are stored in `/data/...`

 All datasets are tagged with metadata via `/data/dataset_lookup.csv`